STATS201-DKU-Autumn2024/Final-Project.Peilin_Wu/code/Readme1.md

 # Diffusion model code (as defined in the notebook) goes here
 ```
-Train the LSTM model:
+Train the transformer model:
 ```
-# LSTM model training and evaluation code as defined in the notebook
+# Transformer model training and evaluation code as defined in the notebook
 ```
 ## Step 4: Generate Investment Suggestions
 After training the models, use the predictions to generate investment suggestions based on price fluctuations (e.g., long or short positions based on predicted price trends).